BekBrace/Missile-Command/README.md

 Missile Command was the first game that I played on my Atari home computer.

 This is a recreation of the game in Python.
-Starting with BekBrace/Missile-Command I'm going to update the game to more closely match the home console port from 1987.
+Starting with BekBrace/Missile-Command, I will update the game to more closely match the home console port from 1987.

 ## Story